How to Sauté Mushrooms 'Til They're Deliciously Tender

-Sauteing is a quick, versatile way to cook any kind of mushroom, including basic button, cremini, stemmed shiitake, portobello, and morel mushrooms -- or better yet, a mix of your favorites.
-While the cooking process only takes minutes, there are a few tips that assure the tastiest results.
-Savor them as a side dish, seasoned simply with sea salt and cracked black pepper or embellished with herbs and more.
-Start the process with the freshest mushrooms you can find and our pointers for cleaning and slicing them.
+Sautéing is a quick, versatile way to cook any kind of mushroom, including basic button, cremini, shiitake, portobello, and even morel mushrooms.
+(Better yet, cook up a combo of your favorites.)
+Once you know how to cook mushrooms, savor them as a side dish, try them seasoned simply with sea salt and cracked black pepper, or use them to top pizza and pasta.
+When sautéing mushrooms, start the process with the freshest fungi you can find, and use our pointers for cleaning and slicing them.

 For four side-dish servings, start with about 8 ounces (3 cups) sliced mushrooms and 2 Tbsp. oil or butter.
 To sauté mushrooms, heat oil or butter over medium-high heat in a large skillet ($25, Target).
 When the oil or melted butter is hot, add the mushrooms.
 You should hear a sizzle.
 If the fat isn't hot enough, the mushrooms will start to water out and steam instead of sautéing.
 Cook the mushrooms 4 to 5 minutes or until they're tender and lightly browned.
 For even cooking, stir mushrooms occasionally with a heatproof spatula ($11, Crate & Barrel) or wooden spoon.